Ubiquiti-App/UCRM-plugins/plugins/KMZ-Map/README.md

-# UCRM Client Signup
+# KMZ Map
 A [UCRM plugin](https://github.com/Ubiquiti-App/UCRM-plugins) that provides a frontend Google Map for clients to view tower coverage.

 _Developed by [Charuwts, LLC](https://charuwts.com)_

-When installed onto UCRM the plugin public URL will display a Map and two option links.
+When installed onto UCRM the plugin public URL will display a Map and two optional links.

 ## Instructions

 This plugin does not use "Execution Period" or "Execute Manually".
-It is designed to use the plugin public URL to post from a form and create a new Client.
+It is designed to use the plugin public URL to display a KMZ Map.

 If you use a UBNT device you can generate a KMZ file using the airLink simulation https://link.ubnt.com